redstone99/hass-alert2/README.md

 1. Create the directories `custom_components` and `www` in your Home Assistant configuration directory if they don't already exist.

-   Your configuration directory is something like 'config' share if using [hass.io](https://home-assistant.io/hassio/) with the [Samba](https://home-assistant.io/addons/samba/) add-on or typically `~/.home-assistant/` for Linux installations.
+   Your configuration directory is the directory with `configuration.yaml`, and is something like 'config' share if using [hass.io](https://home-assistant.io/hassio/) with the [Samba](https://home-assistant.io/addons/samba/) add-on or something like `~/.home-assistant/` for Linux installations.
 1. Copy `alert2` and its contents from the `custom_components` directory in this project into the directory `custom_components`.
 1. Copy `alert2.js` from the `www` directory in this project into the directory `www`.